Best Budget Gaming PC Under $500 In 2017, This Cheap Build Is On Steroids

 So here is what I think.
 If it seems fun and interesting to you then I would urge you to give it a shot.
 I am one of those people who love putting gaming PC’s together and other then it being a fun side hobby you also tend to get more value for your dollar spent.
 Along with this comes more time commitment on the flip side.

 Whatever you decide to do is completely cool and I will back you 100%.
 I mean the main thing is, we are doing all of this because we love it.
 Not because it is a chore.
-Next I will show you my top picks for pre-made cheap gaming PC’s under $500 (and close to) if this is the route you choose to go.
+I could point out a list of some good pre-built gaming computers but that is for another article.
+Below is my single top pick at the moment for a pre-built in this price range.

 - RAM: 8GB SDRAM DDR3